retifrav/scraps/_Linux/IKEv2-VPN-StrongSwan.md

 -A ufw-before-forward --match policy --pol ipsec --dir out --proto esp -d 10.10.10.0/24 -j ACCEPT
 ```

 These lines tell the firewall to forward ESP (Encapsulating Security Payload) traffic so the VPN clients will be able to connect.
 ESP provides additional security for our VPN packets as they're traversing untrusted networks.
+Save the file.

 Before restarting the firewall, we'll change some network kernel parameters to allow routing from one interface to another.
 The file that controls these settings is called `/etc/ufw/sysctl.conf`.
 We'll need to configure a few things in the file including.